Sponsored products in Elevate

 When using Positioned slices, select Sponsored instead of Product sets.

 The products displayed in a sponsored slice are limited to those included in the primary list.
-All slices on a page are populated through a single auction, meaning the products with the highest bids and strongest relevance will appear at the top.
+All slices on a page are populated through a single auction — products with the highest bids and strongest relevance appear at the top.

 Learn more